The Square Ball Week: Summer Babes

 He’s cut his hair now, which is a shame, because it means I have to focus on his finishing ability, which against North Ferriby United was a shame.

-Fortunately his hair is still lovely, like a more tousled Morten Harket, although it’s quite the alice-banded Davide Sommafest it was when he arrived.
-But then Antonsson was not the CF/AM LRC Championship Manager chance I pictured when I heard his name, his club, his scoring record and his fee, so I’ve become used to reality not matching imagination where Marcus is concerned.
+Fortunately his hair is still lovely, like a more tousled Morten Harket, although it’s not quite the alice-banded Davide Sommafest it was when he arrived.
+But then Antonsson was not the CF/AM LRC Championship Manager chance I pictured Leeds taking when I heard his name, his former club, his scoring record and his fee, so I’ve become used to reality not matching imagination where Marcus is concerned.

 Does it matter that Antonsson was a bit rusty in a preseason match?
 Nah.
 Does anything matter in a preseason match, beyond players getting fitter and spraying WD40 on the rust?
 Not really.
 But it’s tempting, in these hyped up times, to rush to judgements anyway.

 I don’t mean the kind of judgements that meant Giuseppe Bellusci was booed from the field against Guiseley last weekend.
 As my column here in the week before indicated, I didn’t have a problem with Leeds fans letting him know they didn’t want him at the club.
 Was it seemly?
 No. Helpful?
 Not really.
 Warranted?
 Well, it wasn’t for nothing, and over the years at Leeds Uwe Rosler has tried and failed to get rid, Garry Monk has temporarily got rid, he’s had altercations with fans during friendlies before, and was even rowing with Empoli fans during his loan period there.
 At some point you have to accept the common denominator, as Thomas Christiansen has accepted it.
 “Bellusci is already out.
 Everyone took this decision.
 It was clear.
 The situation was not easy but we understood that this is best for the team and the club.”